JelteF/derive_more/impl/doc/into.md

 ## Structs

-For structs with a single field you can call `.into()` to extract inner type.
+For structs with a single field you can call `.into()` to extract the inner type.

 ```rust
 # use derive_more::Into;